 Steffi Lee – Class of 2015

 Steffi Lee, a Culver Fellow alumna from Anaheim, California, graduated in May 2015 with a major in Multimedia Journalism and a minor in Political Science.
 After graduation, Lee accepted a position as a multimedia journalist for KGAN CBS 2 Iowa in Cedar Rapids, covering a range of local and regional news stories.
+She went on to cover politics and government for broadcasters in central Iowa, Alaska, and Texas.
 At Simpson, she served as the editor-in-chief of The Simpsonian and was a member of Pi Beta Phi.
 While a student, she also worked as a part-time reporter, editor and photographer at KCCI 8 News, the CBS affiliate television station in Des Moines.
 In February 2015, Lee was honored by the Iowa College Media Association with its first ever Student Journalist of the Year Award.
 She previously studied abroad in Poland as a Benjamin A. Gilman Scholar.
 “Being a Culver Fellow was one of the greatest honors.
 This fellowship allowed me to deepen my understanding of public policy.
 It also allowed me to participate in activities such as the CBS student panel with Scott Pelley on the evening news.
 The Culver Fellowship furthered my conviction about how service is extremely imperative to keep our country flourishing.”

 Thomas Sanford – Class of 2015

 Thomas Sanford, a Culver Fellow alumnus from New Hampton, Iowa, graduated in May 2015 with a major in Political Science and minor in Business Management.
-Sanford enrolled at Georgetown Law Center in the fall of 2015.
-Following law school, Sanford hopes to one day return to rural Iowa and work to improve the already wonderful community that he grew up in.
+Sanford will earn his J.D. from Georgetown Law Center in spring 2018 and plans to practice corporate law in Chicago.
+Sanford hopes to one day return to rural Iowa and work to improve the already wonderful community that he grew up in.
 As a Simpson student, he studied abroad in Adelaide, Australia and served as intern in the United States Attorney’s Office for the Southern District of Iowa.
 He was heavily involved on Simpson’s campus as a Culver Fellow and a member of Pre-Law Society and Sigma Alpha Epsilon fraternity.
 Being taught to always leave everywhere better than he found it, public policy and service are important tools that Sanford hopes to use to improve the world.

 “Through the lifelong friendships and connections that the Center helped me make, and the unbelievable experiences that it offered me, I can now confidently say that being a Culver Fellow was key to my success at Simpson.”